cryptpad/documentation/admin_guide/admin_panel.rst

 Flush HTTP Cache
 ~~~~~~~~~~~~~~~~

+..
+XXX  <!-- this includes some configuration changes distributed via /api/config -->

    Force users to download the latest clientside assets (only if your
    server is in fresh mode)